RobBednarczyk/notaryService/README.md

 # Blockchain Data

-This project aims to present a simple private blockchain that is supported by the levelDB database.
+This project aims to present a simple notary service that is supported by a private blockchain.
 It was created using the express.js framework

 ## Getting Started